feloy/ko-builder/README.md

 # ko-builder

-An image to build go programs and deploy them in Kubernetes
+An image to build go programs and deploy them in Kubernetes using [ko](https://github.com/google/ko).

 ## On Google Cloud GKE